EliasNimlandLind/xp-toolset/README.md

 ### Using windows builtin functionality

 4. Press _Windows key_ and _R_ simultaneously to open the Run dialog.
-Type 'shell:Startup' in the dialog.
+Type *shell:Startup* in the dialog.
 5. Copy the files in _user-removal_ to the previously opened folder. **Important** copy each separately and **not** the whole folder.